JORDANDJ41/Omada_SDN_Controller-installer/README.md

 Omada Installer
 A script to perform a new install of the TP-Link Omada SDN Controller software on Ubuntu 16.04, 18.04 or 20.04.

-Please see link below for instructions on upgrading from 3.2.14 or below.
-For upgrading from 4.1.4 or later, you should be able to download the latest version and upgrade using dpkg.
-However, perform at your own risk and be sure to take a backup!

 Special thanks to @willquill for his Omada Ubuntu 16.04 guide :)

 Recommended specs